FidaFathim/fileintegrity-checker/README.md

 Why This Project?

-This tool is a mini cybersecurity project designed for beginners to understand how hashing can help maintain file integrity.
+This tool is a mini cybersecurity project designed for beginners and cybersecurity enthusiasts to understand how hashing can help maintain file integrity.
 It’s great for students, interns, and self-learners who want a hands-on idea for their GitHub portfolio.